aaronicsubstances/bridge-arithmetic/README.md

   - use of only the numbers 1 - 9, and limiting all operands and results of the four basic arithemtic operations to 1 - 9.
 - the topics of simplification of algebraic expressions, generation of algebraic expressions and other susbsequent topics in algebra.
 - word problems. early algebra seeks to reduce dependency on reading and writing in a second language (English in the case of Ghana) to the barest minimum.

-These are the early algebra topics for pre-teens:

-- Arithmetic, especially of large whole numbers and of non-whole numbers.
-- Powers and Roots
-- Evaluation of algebraic expressions
-- Equation solving by means other than simplification of algebraic expressions, e.g. guess and check

 For teens and adults, this proposal permits the introduction of less optimal but more intuitive arithmetic procedures to the students.
 It also permits the presentation of the early algebra topics in a different arrangement from that for pre-teens, in order to better suit the challenges and opportunities presented by teens and adults.